The-Evil-Ass-Fountain-Openers/libqmsstyles/DOCUMENTATION.md

 # Introduction

+## WARNING: very unfinished and can be inaccurate

-Windows Vista+ MSSTYLE is what contains almost every asset you see in the file explorer, desktop, start menu, taskbar, window frames and common controls, such as the context menu and buttons.
+Windows Vista+ msstyles is what contains almost every asset you see in the file explorer, desktop, start menu, taskbar, window frames and common controls, such as the context menu and buttons.

-## Layout
+## General information

-The MSSTYLE format has a specific layout, it being separated in different parts.
-The parts are the following:
+msstyles are basically DLL files, but with a different extension.
+This means that you can grab any msstyles and just open them in a resource editor like ResourceHacker.

+The order of msstyles is as follows:

+1. Class (the category of the asset)
+2. Part (the exact asset type)
+3. State
+4. Properties

+``Common Properties`` seems to be the base state, which then the other states can override some of the properties set in it.

+The data in msstyles are split between many resources.
+The resources are:

+### PACKTHEM_VERSION

+Unknown.
+Very small in size.

+### MINCOLORDEPTH

+Unknown.
+Also very small in size.

+### 16

+Contains DLL-like info.

+### MUI

+Contains the language it was made for at the end of the resource data.
+Before that, every resource is listed there.
+The rest is unknown.

+### RMAP

+Unknown.

 ### CMAP

-**CMAP** is where the class map of the MSSTYLE is stored in.
+This is where the class map of the msstyles is stored in.

 ### VARIANT NORMAL

-Unknown.
+From the looks of it, this is where every property value is stored in.

 ### VMAP